Grand Junction resident had heart surgery done by President of the Church of Jesus Christ of Latter-day Saints

 The surgeon who performed her surgery was someone special.
 It was Russell Nelson, who is now the president of the Church of Jesus Christ of Latter-day Saints.

-Sandy said, “Dr. Nelson, I really believe he put a prayer on me.”
+“Dr. Nelson, I really believe he put a prayer on me,” says Smith.

 Sandy had the surgery back in 1960 and said that her friends and family all believe that she is a miracle.
 Russell Nelson sent her a letter saying that he remembers doing her surgery.